iTwin/itwinjs-core/docs/learning/ui/abstract/UiItemsProvider.md

 }
 ```

-### Basic UiItemsProvider Example
+### UiItemsProvider Example

-The code excerpt below is an example taken from `test-apps\ui-test-app` that shows a class that implements the UiItemsProvider interface.
+The code excerpt below shows a class that implements the UiItemsProvider interface.

 ```tsx
 class TestUiProvider implements UiItemsProvider {